Amazon-Vine-Explorer/AmazonVineExplorer/README.md

 * Changed DB_HANDLER from Callbacks to Promises
 * BugFix: Tile Processing was faster then tile loading from Amazon => Added delayloop until all tiles are loaded
+* Changed Tile Processor to Promises to increase reliability

 ##### [06.12.2023] - Version 0.9.0